Seeing your most loved dog breeds with spotted tongues most time is termed to be that the dog is a Chow mix.

 When Spots on Your Dogs Tongue Aren’t Just Color

-Pigmentation with flat spots are just like birthmark on you; a unique physical trait.
-However, if your dog shows any suspicious new spots on their skin or tongue, ensure to get them examined by your veterinarian
+Pigmentation with flat spots are just like a birthmark on you, a unique physical trait.
+However, if your dog shows any suspicious new spots on its skin or tongue, ensure to get them examined by your veterinarian

 Squamous Cell Carcinoma and Canine melanoma can manifest as spots on your fogs skin, and oral cancers can present themselves as fleshy masses that are pigmented inside of your canine mouth.
-Have your dog checked again if you notice any unusual changes in his/her mouth.
+Has your dog checked again if you notice any unusual changes in his/her mouth?

 Oral examinations and brushing your dog’s teeth are daily routine dental care that helps aid in the early diagnosis of oral cancers.